-To keep the spreads ‘raw’, IC Markets (and other ECN brokers) charge a commission for each trade you execute when using an ECN account instead re-quoting the spread.
-IC Markets charge $7.00 (round trip) commission for every 100,000 units (standard lots) you trade.
+To keep the spreads ‘raw’, IC Markets (and other ECN brokers) charge a commission for each trade you execute when using an ECN account instead of re-quoting the spread.
+IC Markets charges a $7.00 (round trip) commission for every 100,000 units (standard lots) you trade.

 We recommend selecting the IC Markets Raw Spreads account over the Standard account.
 Commission costs of USD$7 round-turn are less than 1 pip, which is $10.
 You can learn more in the IC Markets Raw vs Standard page.